 Learn about newly added records in the Catalog Newsletter.
 The Winter Olympics issue highlights records related to historic Olympic Games.

-Forest Service film about the 1960 games: U.S. Department of Agriculture Forest Service video from March 22, 1961 highlighting the VIII Olympic Winter Games in Squaw Valley, Tahoe National Forest, California.
+Forest Service film about the 1960 games: U.S. Department of Agriculture Forest Service video from March 22, 1961, highlighting the VIII Olympic Winter Games in Squaw Valley, Tahoe National Forest, California.
 Record Group 16.

 Universal News Volume 37, Release 10, February 3, 1964, highlights the IX Winter Olympics at Innsbruck, Austria.

 Coverage of the 1964 Olympics in this Universal newsreel: Universal News Volume 37, Release 12, February 10, 1964, highlights the IX Winter Olympics at Innsbruck, Austria.

-Ford Library Presidential Library and Museum.
-A Daily Diary of President Gerald R. Ford.
+A Daily Diary of President Gerald R. Ford

-The Franklin D. Roosevelt Presidential Library and Museum has material related to a number of Winter Olympics including invitations and objects in the Museum from the 1932 Lake Placid Games in NY.
-Franklin Roosevelt, then Governor of NY, opened the Games.
-View a collection of related records from our catalog.
+The FDR Library has material related to a number of Winter Olympics including invitations and objects in the museum from the 1932 Lake Placid Games in New York.
+Franklin Roosevelt, then Governor of New York, opened the Games.
+View a collection of related records from the National Archives Catalog.